Create an ASP.NET Core web app in Azure

 The web app name specified in the create and publish step is used as the URL prefix in the format

-Congratulations, your ASP.NET web app is running live in Azure App Service.
+Congratulations, your ASP.NET Core web app is running live in Azure App Service.

 Update the app and redeploy

 <div id="myCarousel" class="carousel slide" data-ride="carousel" data-interval="6000"> HTML tag near the top, and replace the entire element with the following code: